An alleged failure to yield on the New Jersey Turnpike may have been a factor in a fatal turnpike accident, according to the New Jersey State Police.

 The New Jersey State Police continue to investigate this fatal accident.

-Although the investigation into this wreck is ongoing, it is often possible for victims of traffic accidents to seek compensation in the state’s civil court system.
+Although the investigation into this wreck is ongoing, it is often possible for victims of vehicle accidents to seek compensation in the state’s civil court system.
 Victims seek monetary damages for unpaid medical expenses, pain-and-suffering and lost wages.
 When a fatality occurs, survivors often seek compensation for loss of companionship and burial expenses.

 If you or a family member is a victim in a traffic crash, it is possible to discuss the matter with a wrongful death lawyer at no cost to you.
 Our firm fights hard to protect the full legal rights of our clients.
-To learn more about our legal services please contact us.
+To learn more about our legal services, please contact us.